EdinCitaku/TerminalMuseum/README.md

 ```

 ## Art
-The Art used in this project is in the public domain and was sorted and downloaded via the [openaccess](https://github.com/metmuseum/openaccess) project of the Metropolitan Museum of Art.
+The Art used in this project is in the public domain and was filtered and downloaded via the [openaccess](https://github.com/metmuseum/openaccess) project of the Metropolitan Museum of Art.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.